 Put simply, for whatever reason one can think of, people don’t ride horses as much as they did in the “old days”.
 This new reality poses a serious danger to the continuity and preservation of any horse breed, as breeders loose sight of that fine and delicate line that should never be crossed.
-This is the line between illusion and reality; between what works for the mind but fails when put into practice.
-It is when breeders start to confuse muscle mass with obesity, temperament and resistance to fatigue with excitement and hysteric behaviour, refinement with fragility, self-carriage with forced collection, and ease of movement with over-bending at the joints, to name but a few examples.
-The perception of the eye can be delusive for those who do not ride !
+This is the line between reality and illusion; between what works for the mind but fails when put into practice.
+It is when breeders start to confuse muscle mass with obesity; temperament and resistance to fatigue with excitement and hysteric behaviour; refinement with fragility; self-carriage with forced collection, and ease of movement with over-bending at the joints, to name but a few examples.
+The perception of the eye can be delusive for those who do not ride!

-We should ride again to understand and appreciate the essence of our breed and to see its real beauty, as all the rest is illusory.
+Owners and especially breeders should ride again, or at least ride more, to understand and appreciate the essence of our breed and to see its real beauty, as all the rest is illusory.